GiadaPa/DS-Programming-Project/README.md

     3. Medal distribution and GDP correlation

 PREDICTION
-   1. Which sport is the most suitable for an athlete based on height, weight and age?
+   1. Which sport is the most suitable for an athlete based on sex, height, weight and age?

 STREAMLIT LIBRARY TO PRESENT THE PROJECT